Overview

 With this, fields redacted via FPE (in your Secure Audit Log) will appear visually distinct, helping you identify which portions have been obscured.

 Remember to explore our GitHub repository for full Storybook examples and local testing instructions.
-If you have questions, check out our Pangea Docs or join our community on Discourse.
+If you have questions, check out our Pangea Docs or contact our support

 If you have suggestions for improvement please reach out, we are happy to make updates and improve the component for use by customers.